EyeCon/therapist/README.rst

 A simple 'Hello world' example:

 .. code-block:: nim
-   :test:

    import therapist

+   # The parser is specified as a tuple
    let spec = (
-       # Name is an argument
+       # Name is a positional argument, by virtue of being surrounded by < and >
        name: newStringArg(@["<name>"], help="Person to greet"),
-       # --times will cause 0.1.0 to be printed
+       # --times is an optional argument, by virtue of starting with - and/or --
        times: newIntArg(@["-t", "--times"], default=1, help="How many times to greet"),
        # --version will cause 0.1.0 to be printed
        version: newMessageArg(@["--version"], "0.1.0", help="Prints version"),